 The convenience does seem tempting, but uploading your data to a cloud provider could raise a couple of security concerns.
 For one, you can never be sure of who else could be accessing this sensitive information.

-That being said, we can always protect our data from unauthorized access if we just make some extra efforts.
+That being said, we can always protect our data from unauthorized access if we make some extra efforts.
 Here are a couple of practical tips to keep your cloud data as secure as it gets.

-Call it paranoia, but identity theft is on the rise and I just don’t want to risk any of that.
-In any case, we probably don’t have to look at our most sensitive data through the cloud on a 24/7 basis.
+Call it paranoia, but identity theft is on the rise, and I just don’t want to risk any of that.
+In any case, we probably don’t have to look at our most sensitive data through the Cloud on a 24/7 basis.

 My advice is to keep only those files which you need to access frequently and avoid putting up documents containing passwords for your various online accounts or personally identifiable information (PII) such as your credit card numbers, national identification number, home address, etc.

 If you must include these kind of information in your files, make sure to encrypt them before you upload.

 One of the easiest ways to safeguard your privacy when using cloud storage services is to look for one that offers local encryption for your data.

 This provides an additional layer of security since decryption will be required before you can be granted access to the data.

 Otherwise known as the zero-knowledge proof in cryptographic, this method will even protect your data against the service providers and administrators themselves.

 While keeping data encrypted in the Cloud may be good enough, it would be even better if the cloud service also ensures encryption during the uploading and downloading phases.
 This can be done using military-grade Advanced Encryption Standard (AES) (256 bits), which services like DrivePop adopt.